Frequently Asked Questions (FAQs)

 How can we get a table on Ring Road?

 Contact Student Center & Event Services at (949) 824-5252 if you have questions about making outdoor reservations.
 Reservations will need to be made in-person by an authorized signer for your organization.
-Their office is located on the 3rd floor of the Student Center (above the West food courts).
+Their office is located on the 3rd floor of the Student Center A311 (above the West food courts).
 They are open Monday-Thursday from 8 am to 5 pm.

-How can I learn what other groups exists so that I can identify some possible co-sponsors for our upcoming events?
+How can I learn what other clubs exists so that I can identify some possible co-sponsors for our upcoming events?

-Please visit the Campus Organizations website to do a search of all Registered Campus Organizations with descriptions and contact persons for each group.
-Also, feel free to visit Student Life & Leadership (formerly known as the Office of the Dean of Students) for additional help.
+Please visit the Campus Organizations website to do a search of all registered campus organizations with descriptions and contact persons for each group.

 Can we have alcohol at our events?

 Yes, pending approval from Student Life & Leadership (formerly known as the Office of the Dean of Students) and Alcohol Beverage Commission (ABC).
-Campus Organizations must obtain a temporary alcohol permit and have it approved by Director for Campus Organizations in the Student Life & Leadership.
+Registered campus organizations must obtain a temporary alcohol permit and have it approved by Director for Campus Organizations in the Student Life & Leadership Office (G308 Student Center).
 Alcohol may only be served at catered events in accordance with UCI Policies and Procedures, Sec.
-900-13: Policy on Consumption of Alcoholic Beverages.
+900-13: Policy on Consumption of Alcoholic Beverages .
 It is the responsibility of the department or organization coordinating the catered event to review these Policies and Procedures with their caterer of choice.
 Please note that in order to obtain a permit, the majority of the attendees must be 21 years of age or older.
 California State Law and the California Alcohol Beverage Commission restrict caterers who do not possess an alcohol license from selling or providing alcohol to a client.
 In most cases, the Approved Caterers at UCI do not possess this type of license.
-For more information, contact Student Center & Event Services (formerly known as Scheduling & Conference Services), (949) 824-5252.
+For more information, contact Student Center & Event Services at (949) 824-5252.

 Can we hold events off campus?